 Top 10 Chinese Musical Instruments

 Chinese musical instruments can trace its history to several thousand years ago.
-Each of them produces a different and unique sound and effect.
-These musical instruments not only entertain people but also play an important part in traditional Chinese culture.
+Each of the instruments produces a different and unique sound and effect.
+These China musical instruments not only entertain people but also play an important part in traditional Chinese culture.
 Now let us have a look at 10 famous Chinese music instruments:

 1. Erhu (Chinese two-stringed fiddle ) 二胡